-BOOSTER PHASE – the best 35 projects from KICK-START PHASE will participate in this phase.
+BOOSTER PHASE – the best projects from KICK-START PHASE will progress to this phase.

 This Open Call aims at projects to develop technology solutions and services in the Data Portability field.
 More specifically, DAPSI will support projects working in the following sub-domains:

-- Data Transparency for more transparent personal data storage and a more fine-grained data transfer when exercising personal data access right.
+- Data Transparency for a more transparent personal data storage and a more fine-grained data transfer when exercising personal data access rights;

 - Security & Privacy of consumers when their personal data are transferred from one provider to another.